KendrickOrg/kendrick/src/Kendrick.package/KEExpression.class/README.md

-A KEExpression is an abtract class for all mathematical expressions in system.
+A KEExpression is an abtract class for all expressions in system.